Milan-Asad/Shoptastic-eCommerce-App/README.md

 Version 1.5.3: General backup (added pricing in gallery page) 01/04/2023

 Version 1.6: Added checkout page with validation and polished up the app 06/04/2023

+Version 1.6.1: Added more images to male/female category, XXX layouts and added coroutines to userlist 13/04/2023